Negotiating job offers

 Learn More

-Negotiating a job offer from a big tech company?
+Negotiating a job offer soon?
 I'll help!

-I'm Josh Doody, a professional salary negotiation coach who helps Senior Software Engineers and Engineering Managers negotiate job offers from big tech companies.
-On average, Software Engineers and Engineering Managers improve their first-year compensation by $47,273 with my help.
+I'm Josh Doody, a professional salary negotiation coach who helps High Earners negotiate their job offers.
+On average, High Earners improve their first-year compensation by $47,273 with my help.

 Apply for a free 15-minute intro call to learn how I can help.